bluekvirus/Stage.js/implementation/HOWTO.md

 Include other js libs
 ---------------------
-The default `all.js` contains minimum selected libs for your project [read the list], if you would like to introduce more, use `bower` and the `bower.json` file included.
+The default `all.js` contains carefully (minimum) selected libs for your project, if you would like to introduce more, use `bower` and the `bower.json` file included.
 Go into `/implementation/js/libs/tracked` and run `bower install` to grab all the monitored 3rd-party libraries.

 Include your libs after `all.js` (or `all.min.js`) in `/implementation/index.html`.